pagebase/Python_Notes_By_Udemy/README.md

 6. Video guide on how to use the chat room: https://www.youtube.com/watch?v=bkH89OJ001M
 7. I don't control certification, Udemy does, information on this can be found here:  https://support.udemy.com/hc/en-us/articles/229603868-Certificate-of-Completion
 8. Course Slides can be found here: https://drive.google.com/drive/folders/1CKqOQzst1cGURXGiRVivi2Xsc0n-X8CR?usp=sharing

-Thank you so much for enrolling, I'm so excited for you to start your Python journey!

-Let's do this, I'll see you at the next lecture!

-Jose

 ---
 # Curriculum overview